JohnKeysCloud/battleship/src/ts/bs-gameboard-factory/helpers/get-valid-positions/get-valid-positions.md

 ---

-  * `boardSize`: This value determines the size of the `for` loops when iterating through rows and/or columns to determine whether or not the ship fits.
-This particular parameter is vital because it prevents the ships from being placed out of bounds.
-Since the Battleship boards are squares, we need only one axis length to determine the board size.

   * `gameboard`: This parameter expects the gameboard object as its argument.
 As we are preparing to _mutate_ it with ship additions.

   In looping through the current row/column of the `gameboard`: